Ram Samudrala: Research

-Samudrala's group has also applied these methods to drug discovery, resulting in the Computational Analysis of Novel Drug Opportunities (CANDO) platform which ranks therapeutics for all indications by analysis and comparison of structural compound-proteome interaction signatures.
+Samudrala's group has also applied these methods to drug discovery, resulting in the Computational Analysis of Novel Drug Opportunities (CANDO) platform which ranks therapeutics for all indications by performing multiscale analytics of compound-proteome interaction signatures.
 A combination of novel docking methods and/or its use in the CANDO platform has led to prospectively validated predictions of putative drugs against dengue, dental caries, herpes, lupus, and malaria along with indication-specific collaborators.

 Other areas of application include predicting HIV drug resistance/susceptibility; nanobiotechnology, where small multifunctional peptides that bind to inorganic substrates are designed computationally; and interactomics of several organisms, including the Nutritious Rice for the World (NRW) project.

 Awards and honours

 Samudrala received a Searle Scholar Award which funds exceptional young scientists in 2002 and was named one of the world's top young innovators (TR100) by MIT Technology Review in 2003, In 2005, he received a NSF CAREER Award which recognizes "outstanding scientists and engineers who show exceptional potential for leadership at the frontiers of knowledge".
 In 2008, he received the Alberta Heritage Foundation for Medical Research Visiting Scientist Award and was awarded honorary diplomas from the cities of Casma and Yautan, Peru, for his work on vaccine discovery.
 In 2010, he received the NIH Director's Pioneer Award for the CANDO drug discovery platform.
-In 2019, Samudrala was presented with a NIH NCATS ASPIRE Design Challenge Award.
+In 2019, Samudrala was presented with a NIH NCATS ASPIRE Design Challenge Award, which was followed by a NIH NCATS ASPIRE Reduction-to-Practice Award grand prize presented in 2022.